Home » Blog » How to Write a Successful Admission Essay?

 The success of an admission essay depends on the presentation, tonality, and context in which it is written.
-While an admission essay related to a Graduate program, must emphasize on the applicant’s academic achievement, research aptitude and innovative spirit, an essay related to an undergraduate program must accentuate on the applicant’s intellectual depth, out of the box thinking and versatile personality.
-On the other hand, b-school applicants are required to showcase their leadership qualities, ability to work in a team and problem-solving skills.
+While an admission essay related to a Graduate program must emphasize the applicant’s academic achievement, research aptitude, and innovative spirit, an essay related to an undergraduate program must accentuate the applicant’s intellectual depth, out-of-the-box thinking, and versatile personality.
+On the other hand, b-school applicants are required to showcase their leadership qualities, ability to work in a team, and problem-solving skills.

 Every admission essay comes with an essay question(s) that seeks to understand the various aspects of your personality, through carefully crafted prompts, that may apparently appear general, but always carries a hidden meaning.
 The ‘mantra’ to success, is to understand the hidden meaning and write the essay, by presenting your strengths, in light of the hidden meaning.

 The key points to remember, while writing any successful admission essay are

 Read the essay prompt carefully: